ryanchuabowen-ops/newsbart/README.md

 Usually the process of scraping news articles' descriptions and summarising them takes: 48 - 66 seconds.
 With charts, it takes around 120 seconds.
 With charts and description: takes 240 seconds.
 Expectedly, the higher amount for sample size and scraped articles, the longer it takes.

+You will need ngrok token in the last few lines of code